dexter7k-maloneykf/notes/README.md

 # 2024-01-04
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Sir Tony Hoare.
 This quote reminds us that while efficiency is important, optimizing code too early can lead to unnecessary complexity and potential bugs.
 Instead, focus first on writing clear, maintainable code, and optimize only when profiling reveals genuine bottlenecks.
 It also emphasizes the importance of understanding trade-offs between code readability and performance, advocating for a balanced approach in software development.

+# 2024-01-05
+- Today's programming wisdom is to always prioritize the user' experience.
+When designing and developing software, keep the end-user in mind and prioritize their needs and desires.
+This means creating intuitive interfaces, easy-to-use menus, and clear documentation.
+By prioritizing the experience, you can create software that is not only efficient but also enjoyable to use.
+Additionally, always be open to learning new skills and technologies, as the industry is constantly evolving.
+Finally, remember that code is a living document, so be sure to document your work thoroughly and keep it up-do-date.